Gluten Free Eggplant Timbale

 Braised Lamb Shanks

-Lamb shanks are slowly braised with aromatic veggies in this perfect early spring dinner for two.
+Lamb shanks are slowly braised with aromatic veggies in this perfect dinner for two that can be enjoyed in any season.
 The recipe fits right into my busy day.
 After some initial prep, the meal is mostly hands off until dinner time.
 It’s easy, and the entire dish can be cooked in one pan, so cleanup is a snap!

 This post contains affiliate links.